ACCESS-NRI/access-nri-intake-catalog/docs/usage/how.rst

       Catalog users will only be able to load data from projects that they have access to.

 #. **An installation of the catalog**: the catalog is pre-installed in the
-   `CLEX CMS "analysis3" conda environment <http://climate-cms.wikis.unsw.edu.au/Conda>`_ and the ACCESS-NRI "access-med" conda environment.
+   `CLEX CMS "analysis3" conda environment <http://climate-cms.wikis.unsw.edu.au/Conda>`_ (>=23.04) and
+   the ACCESS-NRI "access-med" conda environment (all versions).
 Users are encouraged to use one of these environments to use the catalog.
 Alternatively, you can install the catalog into your own environment as described below.

    .. attention::
       In order to use the CLEX CMS conda environments, you will need to also be a member of the